Mean Field Optimization Problem Regularized by Fisher Information: Introduction

 Our result on the gradient flow, as far as we know, is new to the literature.
 It is well known to the community of computational physics that the normalized solution $(\psi_t)_{t\ge 0}$ to the imaginary time Schr\"odinger equation \eqref{eq:intro-Schr\"odinger eq} is the gradient flow of the free energy $\fF^\si$ on the $L^2$-unit ball.
 On the other hand, in \cite{RJBV19} the authors discuss the (linear) optimization problem without Fisher information regularizer, and formally show that the dynamics, \(\partial_t p = - f p,\) is the gradient flow of the potential functional $\int f dp$ on the space of probability measures provided that the distance between the measures are measured by the relative entropy.
 Inspired by these works, we prove in the current paper that the solution to the variational problem:

-converges to the continuous-time flow of mean-field Schr\"odinger dynamics as $h\rightarrow 0$.
+converges to the continuous-time flow of the MFS dynamics as $h\rightarrow 0$.
 This result can be viewed as a counterpart of seminal paper \cite{JKO98} on the Wasserstein-$2$ gradient flow.
 The rest of the paper is organized as follows.
 In \Cref{sec:main result} we formulate the problem and state the main results of the paper.
 The proofs are postponed to the subsequent sections.
-In \Cref{sec:mfschrodinger}, we show that the mean--field Schr\"odinger dynamic is well-defined and we gather some important properties for later use.
-Then we study the long time behavior of this dynamic in \Cref{sec:mfconvergence} and we prove that it converges to the unique minimizer of the mean--field optimization problem regularized by Fisher information.
-Finally we establish in \Cref{sec:gradientflow} that the mean--field Schr\"odinger dynamic corresponds to the gradient flow with respect to the relative entropy.
-Some technical results including a refined (reflection) coupling result are also gathered in Appendix.
+In \Cref{sec:mfSchr\"odinger}, we show that the MFS dynamic is well-defined and admits an important decomposition as the exponential of a sum of a convex and a Lipschitz function.
+Then we study the long time behavior of this dynamic in \Cref{sec:mfconvergence} and we prove that it converges exponentially fast to the unique minimizer of the mean field optimization problem regularized by Fisher information.
+Finally we establish in \Cref{sec:gradientflow} that the MFS dynamic corresponds to the gradient flow with respect to the relative entropy.
+Some technical results including a refined reflection coupling result are also gathered in Appendix.